-Ambode’s peculiar humility - Nigeria Today
+Ambode’s Peculiar Humility - Nigeria Today

 By Kolade Bamitale

-I have read some articles about Akinwunmi Ambode’s administration since he mounted the saddle two years ago.
-I read about apprehension of Lagosians concerning whether he can perform like his predecessor in his early days in office when everything was going wrong.
+I have read some articles about the Akinwunmi Ambode’s administration since he mounted the saddle two years ago.
+I read about apprehension of Lagosians concerning whether he could perform like his predecessor in his early days in office when everything was going wrong.

-When I finally answered him, I said I haven’t visited Berger in the last two years because I had no business to take me to that side of Lagos.
+When I finally answered him, I said I hadn’t visited Berger in the last two years because I had no business to take me to that side of Lagos.
 He then shouted at me, “What do you mean?
 Please you must visit Berger!”
-I then asked in exasperation because I was dozing off on the couch when his call woke me, “what’s so special about this your Berger?, He answered immediately, “so many things boy!
+I then asked in exasperation because I was dozing off on the couch when his call woke me, “What’s so special about this your Berger?.
+He answered “So many things boy!”

 To say I was impressed is an understatement!
 I was carried away and started thinking if this kind of infrastructure was possible all along.
-What baffles me most was that Ambode hardly speaks about these things and when I complained to my friend in the course of our discussion on why Ambode was quiet about something like this, he simply told me that, Ambode believes his work should speak for him and that he is not frivolous like some of his colleagues who will execute a project of N10 million and will spend N100 million to broadcast and advertise it!
+What baffles me most was that Ambode hardly speaks about these things and when I complained to my friend in the course of our discussion on why Ambode was quiet about something like this, he simply told me that the governor believes his work should speak for him and that he is not frivolous like some of his colleagues who will execute a project of N10 million and spend N100 million to broadcast and advertise it!

 My friend further told me he knew Ambode’s Chief Press Secretary (CPS) who complains that the Governor usually disagrees with his proposals to broadcast his achievements.
 He said the governor usually tells his CPS and Information Commissioner, “let my work speak for me, we don’t need to blow our own trumpet, let the people see and form their opinion”.
-We left Berger and instead of my friend taking me back home as agreed, he had another surprise waiting for me!
-He suddenly told me, we are not going home yet!
+We left Berger and, instead of my friend taking me back home as agreed, he had another surprise waiting for me!
+He told me were not going home yet!

 By the time we got to the Aboru-Abesan Link bridge, I was lost for words.
 The bridge is very solid and everywhere was bright because of the streetlights.
 People were moving freely and I could see they were happy.
 The history of that bridge was not palatable as it has caused many residents of the area to relocate because it was in a terrible state where miscreants robbed those who used the dilapidated bridge!
 All that was no more!
 Again, Ambode did not make any noise about this.

+My friend also told me that Ambode is building another flyover bridge at Abule-Egba which is nearing completion.

 Ambode is very kind, a cheerful giver, yet, he doesn’t make noise.
 A man of few words but full of action.
-Be that as it may, Governor Ambode should be praised for what he has been able to do in just two years in the saddle!
+Be that as it may, the governor should be praised for what he has been able to do in just two years in the saddle!
 Indeed, his work is speaking for him already!

 Follow us on twitter @NigeriaTodayNG